Nonkilling

 This logo, created by Glenn D. Paige, explains the concept of nonkilling combining the ancient Asian yin-yang symbol with the recent brain research finding that stimulation of the pathways between systems of the brain controlling emotions and movement can assist change from violent to nonviolent human behavior.
 Analogously Creative Transformational Initiatives (blue), drawing upon Nonkilling Human Capabilities (white), can bring an end to Human Killing (red).

 Nonkilling refers to the absence of killing, threats to kill, and conditions conducive to killing in human society.
 It traces its origin from the broader concept of ahimsa or nonviolence, one of the central tenets of Indian religions, namely, Jainism, Hinduism, and Buddhism, where it includes all sentient life forms.
 This is also the case for the traditional use of the term "nonkilling" (or "non-killing") as part of Buddhist ethics, as expressed in the first precept of the Pancasila, and in similar terms throughout world spiritual traditions (see Nonkilling studies).
 While it is typically extended to include the killing of animals and other forms of life, the use of the term in political and academic contexts refers mostly to the killing of human beings.
 The term was popularised as a modern political concept in the 2002 book Nonkilling Global Political Science by Glenn D. Paige.
-Significantly, "nonkilling" was used in the "Charter for a World without Violence" approved by the 8th World Summit of Nobel Peace Laureates.

 Origins

 The origin of the concept of non-killing can be traced back to ancient Indian philosophy.
 The concept arises from the broader concept of nonviolence or ahimsa, which is one of the cardinal virtues and an important tenet of Jainism, Hinduism and Buddhism.
 It is a multidimensional concept, inspired by the premise that all living beings have the spark of the divine spiritual energy; therefore, to hurt another being is to hurt oneself.
 It has also been related to the notion that any violence has karmic consequences.
 While ancient scholars of Hinduism pioneered and over time perfected the principles of ahimsa, the concept reached an extraordinary status in the ethical philosophy of Jainism.

 Statue of Valluvar at an animal sanctuary in Tiruvallur.
 The plaque describes the Kural's teachings on ahimsa and non-killing, summing them up with the definition of veganism.

 Historically, several early Indian and Greek philosophers advocated for and preached ahimsa and non-killing.
-Parsvanatha, the twenty-third tirthankara of Jainism, was one of the earliest person to preach the concept of ahimsa and non-killing around the 8th century BCE.
+Parsvanatha, the twenty-third tirthankara of Jainism, was one of the earliest individuals to preach the concept of ahimsa and non-killing around the 8th century BCE.
 Mahavira, the twenty-fourth and last tirthankara, then further strengthened the idea in the 6th century BCE.
 The earliest Greek philosophers who advocated for ahimsa and non-killing is Pythagoras.
 The Indian philosopher Valluvar has written exclusive chapters on ahimsa and non-killing as fundamental virtues for an individual in his work of the Tirukkural.